-Notice that the above discussions on the gauge independence don't rely on the specific forms of the scalar coefficients ${\cal A}$, ${\cal B}$, ${\cal G}$ and ${\cal G}^\prime$ as appear in Eq.~(\ref{generalpro}).
-Given this fact, when using the resummed propagator, the really new gauge-dependent structure that arises in $|{\cal M}|^2$ is given by Eq.~(\ref{g2}) because the term $\sim M^\rho M^\sigma$ in Eq.~(\ref{generalpro}) vanishes if we consider a bare propagator.
+Notice that the above discussions on the gauge independence do not rely on the specific forms of the scalar coefficients ${\cal A}$, ${\cal B}$, ${\cal G}$, and ${\cal G}^\prime$ as appear in Eq.~(\ref{generalpro}).
+Given this fact, when using the resummed propagator, the really new gauge-dependent structure that arises in $|{\cal M}|^2$ is given by Eq.~(\ref{g2}), because the term $\sim M^\rho M^\sigma$ in Eq.~(\ref{generalpro}) vanishes if we consider a bare propagator.

-Based on the above discussions, we conclude that $|{\cal{M}}|^{2}$ is a gauge independent quantity even if the resummed gluon propagator is used in the computation.
-Dropping the gauge dependent terms in the resummed gluon propagator as we did in Eq.~(\ref{repro}) is thus verified to be valid.
-In addition, the gauge independence of $|{\cal{M}}|^{2}$ holds regardless of the way how one computes the squared matrix element, i.e., one can either consider only the physical polarizations by using $d^{\mu\nu}(K)$ to replace the polarization sums, or introduce the ghost field when the simpler $-g^{\mu\nu}(K)$ is used.
+Based on the above discussions, we conclude that $|{\cal{M}}|^{2}$ is a gauge-independent quantity even if the resummed gluon propagator is used in the computation.
+Dropping the gauge-dependent terms in the resummed gluon propagator as we did in Eq.~(\ref{repro}) is, thus, verified to be valid.
+In addition, the gauge independence of $|{\cal{M}}|^{2}$ holds regardless of the way how one computes the squared matrix element; i.e., one can either consider only the physical polarizations by using $d^{\mu\nu}(K)$ to replace the polarization sums or introduce the ghost field when the simpler $-g^{\mu\nu}(K)$ is used.